-The ASCO Patient-Centered Cancer Care Certification Pilot will require compliance with all Oncology Medical Home Standards identified in this Standards Manual, as may be updated from time to time (this "Standards Manual").
+The ASCO Certified Program will require compliance with all Oncology Medical Home Standards identified in this Standards Manual, as may be updated from time to time (this "Standards Manual").
 QOPI Certification Program, LLC d/b/a ASCO Certification Program ("ACE"), an affiliate of American Society of Clinical Oncology, Inc. ("Society"), will ensure compliance through review of policies and procedures, site survey standards review, and receipt of quality, pathway adherence, and patient satisfaction measures.
-This Standards Manual may be updated with new information from standards review and Pilot feedback.
-If this work leads to new requirements, ACE will provide standards updates with education and guidance.
+This Standards Manual may be updated with new information from standards review.